 $30 Fashion Project Gift Card–Fashion Project is a website featuring pre-loved designer clothing, shoes, and accessories.
 A portion of each purchase goes directly to a charity.
 A second company that doesn’t ship to Canada.
 FFF decided that we would be able to send the item to them and then they would forward it on to us at an $8 cost.
 I’m glad that they worked out a solution for this, but I don’t know if I will use the card.
 I haven’t found anything yet that would be worth the $8 shipping cost.
 I have until February to decide so I will keep my eye out in case an item pops up.

 Passport To Beauty Tibetan Goji Berry Intense Anti-Aging Eye Serum with Retinol ($88.00)–Women in Tibet think of the Goji Berry as “beauty food.”
-This rejuvenating and advanced age-defying formula diminishes fine lines and wrinkles, stimulates collagen and elastin, while restoring your eye area.
-Every time I see an anti-aging product I’m already ready to just pass it on.
+This rejuvenating and advanced age-defying formula diminishes fine lines and wrinkles, stimulates collagen and elastin while restoring your eye area.
+Every time I see an anti-ageing product I’m already ready to just pass it on.
 I’m in my mid 20’s, what do I care?
 I know I need to change that thinking though, using products like this now will help keep me looking younger over the years.
 I definitely plan on making use of this.
 I put just a tiny bit on my finger but even that seemed to be too much for one side.
 It took a bit to absorb, but that could be because it was too much.
 It left the skin smooth and not at all greasy so that’s really good.

 Daniel Stone COCO Candle ($42.00)–This candle is made with natural coconut wax.
 This offers the cleanest burn with no toxins released into the air.
 It’s also the first sustainable wax resource to hit the market.
 This is a really nice smelling candle and I plan on using it, eventually.
 It’s been a long time since we have burned any candles, but perhaps I just need to plan on having a bit of time to soak in the tub with some candles soon!
 I have a couple that I’m wanting to start burning.